YourNiceCv

 Mistake 5: Saving in the Wrong File Format

-Submitting your CV in an unsupported file format is a guaranteed way to get rejected.
+Submitting your resume in an unsupported file format is a guaranteed way to get rejected.

 If you submit a .pages (Apple Pages) file, an .indd (InDesign) file, or an image-based PDF (like one exported from Photoshop or a scanned document), the ATS simply cannot read the text.